ava-ertebat/erpnext/README.md

 sudo bench setup production [frappe-user] bench setup nginx

 🔄 Restart Supervisor:

 sudo supervisorctl restart all sudo bench setup production [frappe-user]

-🌐 Access your ERPNext site via:

-http://[YOUR SERVER IP]
+🌐 Access your ERPNext site via: http://[YOUR SERVER IP]

 🎉 Congratulations!

 You have successfully installed ERPNext Version 15 on Ubuntu 24.04.
 ✅ Start exploring the powerful features of ERPNext and streamline your business operations.
-💡 Notes & Troubleshooting

-    Double-check each step if you encounter issues, especially MariaDB configurations.
-    Ensure services like MariaDB, Redis, and Nginx are running.
-    For further help, visit the Official ERPNext Documentation.